-In 2017, the County Board of Supervisors launched Drawdown: Marin and in 2018, the County Community Development Agency began a two-year planning process that engaged residents, businesses, and subject matter experts in a comprehensive, science-based, county-wide campaign to identify actions that will dramatically reduce greenhouse gas emissions, address equity, and increase community resilience.
-Drawdown: Marin is currently working to engage the entire community, including traditionally marginalized communities, in the initiative to ensure local actions are designed and implemented in a way that makes sense for all Marin residents.
+In 2017, the County Board of Supervisors launched Drawdown: Marin.
+Drawdown: Marin is working to ensure that local actions are designed and implemented in a way that makes sense for all Marin residents.
+In 2018, the County Community Development Agency began a two-year planning process that engaged residents, businesses, and subject matter experts in a campaign to identify ways to reduce greenhouse gas emissions, address equity, and increase community resilience.